Neutra Finance (NEU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neutra Finance Historical Price

-According to the latest data gathered on Neutra Finance live price page, the current price of Neutra Finance is 0.059403USD.
-The circulating supply of Neutra Finance(NEU) is 1.98M NEU , giving it a market capitalization of $117.78K.
+According to the latest data gathered on Neutra Finance live price page, the current price of Neutra Finance is 0.060022USD.
+The circulating supply of Neutra Finance(NEU) is 1.98M NEU , giving it a market capitalization of $118.99K.

 The Neutra Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.